ibm-cloud-docs/openshift/openshift_worker_plan.md

 For more storage solutions, see [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#storage_planning).

 **What SDS flavors can I order?**</br>
 Worker node flavors vary by zone and container platform.
 The following table includes the most recent version of a flavor, such as `x3c` Ubuntu 18 worker nodes flavors, as opposed to the older `x2c` Ubuntu 16 worker node flavors.
-To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone>`.
+To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone><staging vpc> [--provider]</staging vpc>`.
 You can also review available [bare metal](#bm) or [VM](#vm) flavors.

 Choose a flavor with the right storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.